 My journey in holistic health, healing and development has been life-long.
 My body became one of my first companions and teachers of the great mysteries and powers that live within us.
-I started dancing as a little girl, first in the living room with stuffed animals as my audience and the great music of the times as my accompaniment.
+I started dancing as a young girl, first in the living room with stuffed animals as my audience and the great music of the times as my accompaniment.

 Dance was my first meditation, where the world went quiet and I connected with another realm.
 That organic passion grew into years of training and eventually performing professionally as a singer and dancer.